Steve Whitmire: Dismissal from the Muppets

-In an interview with The Hollywood Reporter that same month, Whitmire stated he was dismissed for disagreements over Kermit's characterization and prolonged labor union negotiations that delayed his involvement in Muppet productions.
+In an interview with The Hollywood Reporter that same month, Whitmire stated he was dismissed for disagreements over Kermit's characterization and prolonged labor union negotiations between Disney and SAG-AFTRA (of which Whitmire is a member) that delayed his involvement in Muppet productions.
 Whitmire alleged that Disney offered him what he called "consolation prizes" if he voluntarily left, including honoring him as a Disney Legend, under the public pretense that he would be retiring from performing.
 In a statement released to The New York Times, Debbie McClellan, then-head of The Muppets Studio, said that they "raised concerns about Steve’s repeated unacceptable business conduct over a period of many years, and he consistently failed to address the feedback".
-Whitmire has expressed an interest in making amends and resuming his role with the Muppets in the future if possible.
+Whitmire expressed an interest in making amends and resuming his role with the Muppets in the future if possible.

+Several of Whitmire's fellow Muppet performers have voiced support for him.
+Including Bill Barretta, Noel MacNeal, Mike Quinn, and Peter Linz.
+In a 2017 episode of the Defunctland Podcast, Terri Hardin, longtime Muppet performer, alleged that Whitmire was fired for wanting to keep the integrity of the Muppet characters, and was smeared as "a diva" and "hard to work with" to justify his firing.
+In a 2017 interview, Frank Oz stated "with Stevie it's so sad, because the situation with Stevie was a pure business situation, as I understand it.
+I'd worked with Stevie since he was 18 years old, and on the floor he's terrific.
+We had a lot of fun.
+So when he's actually on the floor — I think it was something outside that.
+And it's very sad."
+In 2019, director and producer Kirk Thatcher stated that Whitmire was "a sweetheart on set, one of the easiest people to work with, and super giving with the other performers."

 Personal life

-Steve Whitmire has been married to Melissa Whitmire, whom he met during his senior year of attending Berkmar High School in Lilburn, Georgia, since June 1978.
+In June 1978, Whitmire married his wife Melissa.
+They met during his senior year at Berkmar High School in Lilburn, Georgia.
 They live in Atlanta, Georgia.